 If you get a pension from a non-covered job, your benefits won’t automatically be subject to the windfall elimination provision.
 There are a few important exceptions.

 You have 30 or more years of eligible earnings.
 If you worked 30 or more years in another job with substantial earnings, which withheld Social Security, you’re exempt from WEP.
-Substantial earnings are defined as $26,550 or more for the year 2021.
+Substantial earnings are defined as $27,300 or more for 2022 ($26,550 for 2021).
 This exemption generally applies to retirees who started a second career after their first retirement.
 It may also benefit those who have changed jobs midway through their career.

 You were eligible for pension payments before 1986.
 If you became eligible to accept pension payments from your non-eligible job before the year 1986, you are not subject to a WEP adjustment on your Social Security benefits.